shtukas/nyx/README.md

 # Catalyst

-Catalyst is made of 5 individual apps: Wave, Todo, Nyx, Starburst, and InFlightControlSystem.
+Catalyst is a personal management system and is made of the following apps: Calendar, InFlightControlSystem, Lucille, Nyx, Starburst, Todo and Wave.